LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 const { Application, genesisBlockDevnet, configDevnet} = require('lisk-sdk'); // require application class, the default genesis block and the default config for the application const CashbackTransaction = require('./cashback_transaction'); // require the newly created transaction type 'CashbackTransaction'

-let customConfig = configDevnet;
+configDevnet.app.label = 'Cashback-blockchain-application';
-customConfig.modules.http_api.access.public = true; // make the API accessible from everywhere
+configDevnet.modules.http_api.access.public = true; // make the API accessible from everywhere
 //customConfig.modules.http_api.access.whitelist.push('1.2.3.4'); // example how to make the API accessible for specific IPs: add the host 1.2.3.4 to the whitelist of hosts

-const app = new Application(genesisBlockDevnet, customConfig); // create the application instance
+const app = new Application(genesisBlockDevnet, configDevnet); // create the application instance

-app.registerTransaction(11, CashbackTransaction); // register the 'HelloTransaction'
+app.registerTransaction(CashbackTransaction.TYPE, CashbackTransaction); // register the 'HelloTransaction'

 // the code block below starts the application and doesn't need to be changed app